jruizvar/cnn-model/README.md

-# Electron, Photon and Pion Classification with Artificial Neural Networks
+# Electron, Photon and Pion Classification with<br/>
+# Artificial Neural Networks
 ![](notebooks/image.png)

 The real time identification of particles is a challenging problem in high energy physics experiments.